blagae/elisio/Elisio/CONTRIBUTING.md

 ===

 Git is the versioning system for this project.
 We use git-flow in order to separate features from ongoing development work.
-This is not necessary for bug fixes, enhancements, and other work items which can be easily contained in a few commits.

 Features
 ===

 The high-level features we'd like to work on next are listed in TODO.md .
-Actually working on these may require further discussion, for which you're welcome to ping me in issues.
+Actually working on these may require further discussion, for which you're welcome to ping me in tickets or pull requests.

 For unfinished feature development, please use the feature branch concept from git-flow.

+Feature branches is not necessary for small bug fixes, enhancements, documentation, and other work items which can be easily contained in a single commit.

 Bug fixes
 ===